johannaheinonen/johanna-test-repo/module_1.md

   - subtype: debian
   - version: debian (__64__-bit)
   - Make sure the box ‘Proceed with Unattended Installation’ is not checked.
-		- notice that in some earlier versions the default was the opposite.
+		- notice that in some earlier VirtualBox versions the default was the opposite.
+In this case click 'skip unattended installation'.

 ![Figure 2](./pictures/2_picturev2.png)